nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 1. Which attribute of God is touching your heart the most right now?
 Why?

 <!-- p60 -->
-2. How does knowing God as “I AM” (<span class="x-scripture" data-type="ref" data-book="Exodus" data-chapter="3" data-verses="14" data-lang="en" data-version="NKJV">Exodus 3:14</span>) change how you approach Him in prayer?
+2. How does knowing God as “I AM” (<span class="x-scripture" data-book="EXO" data-chapter="3" data-lang="en" data-type="ref" data-verses="14" data-version="NKJV">Exodus 3:14</span>) change how you approach Him in prayer?

 <!-- p61 -->
 3. Which of the names of God speaks most to your current situation (e.g., Yahweh-Jireh, Yahweh-Rapha)?
 How has He revealed Himself to you in this way?